+Victims of Crime: U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy for assistance.
 Report crimes to the local police at 101.
 For all other emergencies, please dial 112.
 Contact the U.S. Embassy at +(32) (2) 811-4000.
-Remember that local authorities are responsible for investigating and prosecuting the crime.
+Remember that local authorities are responsible for investigating and prosecuting crime.

 See our webpage on help for U.S. victims of crime overseas.